gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 ## Fig. 2 - Hyperactivating cohesin’s looping processivity results in mitosis-like sister chromatids in G2 phase

-### (d)
+### (d, g)
-Analysis of the amount of sister chromatid separation in HeLa cells labelled on one-sister chromatid with F-ara-EdU and synchronised to G2 phase by RO-3306, in control cells, WAPL depleted cells, and Sororin depleted cells.
+(d) Analysis of the amount of sister chromatid separation in HeLa cells labelled on one-sister chromatid with F-ara-EdU and synchronised to G2 phase by RO-3306, in control cells, WAPL depleted cells, and Sororin depleted cells.

-The notebook calculates the Spearman correlation coefficient (SCC) between F-ara-EdU labelled DNA and bulk DNA stained by Hoechst 33342, for a subset of Z-sections around the centre of the 3D stack.
-The output is the mean SCC per cell.
-The notebooks can be found here: [notebook]().

-### (g)
+(g)
 Analysis of the amount of sister chromatid separation in G2 synchronised HeLa cells labelled on one-sister chromatid and depleted of WAPL + Sororin, and wild type cells synchronised by late prophase.

 The notebook calculates the Spearman correlation coefficient (SCC) between F-ara-EdU labelled DNA and bulk DNA stained by Hoechst 33342, for a subset of Z-sections around the centre of the 3D stack.
 The output is the mean SCC per cell.
 The notebooks can be found here: [notebook]().